-He is also a stablemate of WBO featherweight world champion Oscar Valdez – both are managed by Frank Espinioza and trained by Manuel Robles.
+Jessie is a stablemate of WBO featherweight world champion Oscar Valdez – both are managed by Frank Espinoza and trained by Manuel Robles.
 Jessie is also the younger brother, by five years, of lightweight contender Diego Magdaleno.

 “After that fight, me and Diego, we worked hard and he taught me a lot of stuff that I kept my eyes open on, from calming down, using the ring more, being a boxer instead of always being a brawler.”